-Vermont law places three notice and reporting requirements on vendors that lack sales tax nexus and do not collect Vermont sales tax when making sales into Vermont.
+Vermont law places two notice requirements on vendors that lack sales tax nexus and do not collect Vermont sales tax when making sales into Vermont.
 A noncollecting vendor must follow the instructions below to ensure compliance with the law and to avoid penalties.
 The Vermont Department of Taxes is authorized to adopt rules and procedures and create forms necessary to implement the notice requirements explained in this guidance.
 32 V.S.A. § 9712.

 What is a “Noncollecting Vendor?”

 - makes sales into Vermont that are subject to sales tax but

 A vendor that has sales tax nexus through a presence or business activity is not a “noncollecting vendor” and is legally liable for any tax due but not collected.
 A vendor with sales tax nexus shall not follow these notice requirements in lieu of collecting and remitting sales and use tax.

 If you are a noncollecting vendor, please see the chart below to determine what requirements apply to your business.